Sunbeamstress/Blackbirds/docs/gods/gods.md

 - **Appearance:** Needless takes on the distorted shape of countless nude men and women with hunched backs, their limbs locked and melded together like melted tallow.
 Sometimes, it manifests itself as a descent where one should not be - in an otherwise featureless wall, or even in the boughs of a tree.
 - **Synopsis:** The first-ever recorded instance of Man attempting to spawn a god.
 Birthed from the construction of the Tidal Steps, the ages-old staircase plummeting from a lofty seaside cliff into the Kono Brightside Sea.
 It was intended to exist as a sort of architectural god, supporting the wealth and power of a now-dead kingdom, but instead thrives on cruelty and malice.

-## **WAR:** ????
+## **WAR:** The Stain

 ### Our Mother of Sorrow, Endhearth

 - **Appearance:** A sinewy, Humanlike being with splotchy red flesh, and a tremendous mass of "hair" that depends in blades.
 Sometimes makes her presence known as the throaty and lustful cries of an impossibly vast warhost.
-- **Synopsis:** The first time a group of people acted on the urges to exterminate another, ???? was there - far before the Fae Age, or the Ages before that.
+- **Synopsis:** The first time a group of people acted on the urges to exterminate another, the Stain was there - far before the Fae Age, or the Ages before that.
 As one of the oldest gods, she displays considerable sentience, and presents a sorrowful and regretful demeanor.
 She is known to appear in war chambers and briefing rooms, weeping without sound as generals argue strategy.
+The generals cannot see her, but the men they send to their deaths can.

 ## **GLUTTONY:** Grottle